Hero image

 3. Show your support on social

-So, together, let's Accelerate Action to speed up the rate of progress worldwide.
 Comment, share, like, discuss and learn from women (and men) all over the world joining the celebration.
-Share your favourite books, podcasts, playlists or blogs around gender equality, get the conversation going and learn from each other.
+Share your favourite books, podcasts, playlists or blogs around gender equality, get the conversation going and amplify women-led initiatives.

-The International Women's Day organisation have created some great resources you can use on your channels, which you just download and make your own with quotes, pictures, logos or whatever you like.
+The International Women's Day organisation has created great resources you can use on your channels — simply download and personalise them with quotes, pictures, logos or messaging that reflects your organisation’s commitment.
 You can access the free resources here.

 4. Fundraise for a female-focused charity or organisation